Kent Haruf: Early novels

 Haruf's first novel, The Tie That Binds (1984), focuses on Edith Goodnough, an elderly resident of Holt County, after she comes under suspicion of murder.
-Charles Michaud, in the Library Journal, wrote that the book was "in the tradition of Hamlin Garland and Willa Cather" and praised the "simple, engaging style".
+Charles Michaud, in Library Journal, wrote that the book was "in the tradition of Hamlin Garland and Willa Cather" and praised the "simple, engaging style".
 Perry Glasser, reviewing the book for The New York Times, commented on the "rhythmic, evocative language" and noted its accuracy about farm life, summarizing the work as a "fine first novel".
 The Christian Science Monitor also reviewed the novel positively, commenting that "the voice of his narrator reverberates after the last page".
 In a retrospective review, Joyce Carol Oates described the book as "both touching and exasperating", adding that Haruf "shrinks from assessing, still less questioning" Edith's choices.

 Haruf's second novel, Where You Once Belonged, was published in 1990.
 It tells the story of Jack Burdette, a former athlete and manager of Holt's grain elevator, as narrated by the editor of the fictional Holt Mercury newspaper.
-Writing for the Library Journal, Joseph Lewandowski described it as a "brief, unhappy novel" which was nevertheless effective.
+Writing for Library Journal, Joseph Lewandowski described it as a "brief, unhappy novel" which was nevertheless effective.
 Richard Eder of the Los Angeles Times praised Haruf's prose as "spare and straightforward", yet resulting in "extraordinary poetry", concluding that the novel was "stirring and remarkable".
 Newsday's Dan Cryer summarized Where You Once Belonged as "a beautifully told parable—simple and stark and true."
 The Boston Globe's Amanda Heller wrote that Haruf "has the keen eye of a satirist and the tragic sense of a master dramatist."
 Le Guin referred to Where You Once Belonged as "fairly conventional", and Oates, writing in 1999, felt it was "an adroitly written narrative" that was weakened by its portrayal of Burdette, an "illaudable subject".